Keyword: (not provided).

 - Is the content simply self inclusive and doesn’t need to lead to other content?

-And do your best to give an honest answer about them.
 And if you’re not sending people to another page, how well is that page converting?

 This is some low hanging fruit you can pay attention to and address straight away.